 Olympic College Campus Security Officers' role on Olympic College property is to observe and report.
 Security Officers utilize citizen arrest powers and are supported by the college in the enforcement of all college policies, rules, regulations, applicable state and federal laws, and all city and county ordinances on college property.
 Security officers have the authority to ask persons for identification to ascertain if they are students, faculty, or staff and their purpose for visiting Olympic College.
 Security personnel also have the authority to enforce parking regulations in Olympic College owned or leased parking lots.
 The officers are certified in defensive tactics up to and including the use of oleoresin capsicum spray, as trained and authorized by Olympic College's Use of Force Policy.
 This authority is limited to the geographical boundaries of Olympic College properties to include land, structures, streets, roadways, parking facilities and lots used, leased or rented for educational purposes.
 Olympic College Security officers report all criminal activity on campus to local law enforcement agencies within their jurisdiction.

-The Olympic College Campus Security Department employs nine full time employees: one Director and 8 Officers.
-This staff is supplemented by part-time guards, office staff, and dispatchers.
-All uniformed personnel are aligned in the Security Division and all non-uniformed personnel are aligned in the Dispatch Division.
+The Olympic College Campus Security Department employs nine full time employees: one Director, seven Officers, and an office assistant/dispatcher.
+This staff is supplemented by nine part-time guards.